 • Responsibility towards sustainable development

-• The ability to recognize value in, and work effectively with, difference
+• Recognize value in, and work effectively with, difference

-The concepts of identity and culture are introduced, discussed and explored, allowing participants to better understand the beliefs, behaviour and attitudes of themselves and of others.
+Participants get a better understanding of the concepts of identity and culture and apply their learning to understanding the beliefs, behaviour and attitudes of themselves and other people.

-Participants are shown how to use communication skills to promote empathy, trust and understanding within and across cultures.
+Participants learn methods of dialogue as a tool for building empathy, trust and understanding within and across cultures.